Coolidge Expansion Project FAQ

 Expansion at the existing Coolidge Generating Station allows us to leverage existing infrastructure, including access to transmission and fuel, reducing the overall cost of the project.

-These property taxes would be spread across county ($18.5 million to Pinal County), city ($10.8 million to the City of Coolidge), schools ($31.6 million to Coolidge Unified Schools) and higher education ($11.4 million to Central Arizona College).
-Additional taxes will include $1.2 million in state construction taxes, plus $360,000 and $900,000 in county and city construction taxes, respectively.
+The CEP represents a substantial investment in the Coolidge region by SRP and will generate property taxes that are estimated to be nearly $52 million from 2025 through 2036.
+These property taxes would be spread across county ($13.5 million to Pinal County), city ($6.9 million to the City of Coolidge), schools ($22.2 million to Coolidge Unified Schools) and higher education ($7.8 million to Central Arizona College).

 Environmental impacts